SPARC: Separating Perception And Reasoning Circuits for Test-time Scaling of VLMs: Scaling via Perceptual Consistency

 The results in Table~\ref{tab:wbf_performance} demonstrate that enforcing consistency in bounding box generation is a robust strategy for enhancing test-time performance.
 Across all evaluated models, we observe a monotonic increase in accuracy as the number of initial rollouts ($N$) grows from 1 to 8.
 This confirms that the stochastic aggregation of multiple perceptual hypotheses effectively denoises the localization step, leading to more reliable visual contexts for the downstream reasoning task.

 A key advantage of our Weighted Box Fusion (WBF) approach is its ability to improve accuracy without a proportional linear increase in downstream computational cost.
 While we initiate 8 independent rollouts during the relevance detection phase, the de-duplication mechanism ensures that the final number of crops forwarded to the reasoning module remains significantly lower.
-For instance, with Qwen2VL 4B at 256 resolution, employing 8 rollouts results in an average of only 3.30 final crops.
+For instance, with Qwen3-VL 4B at 256 resolution, employing 8 rollouts results in an average of only 3.30 final crops.
 This highlights the efficiency of our asymmetric scaling: we gain the benefits of broad exploration in the cheap perceptual space while maintaining a lean context for the expensive reasoning phase.
 A qualitative analysis on how the WBF merging combines predictions at different resolutions can be found in Appendix \ref{appendix:qualitative}.

 An interesting trend emerges when analyzing the relationship between input resolution and crop count.
 As the input image size increases (from 256 to Full resolution), the average number of final crops consistently decreases.
 We hypothesize that at higher resolutions, the model's ability to solve the Implicit Relevance Detection (IRD) task improves, leading to higher confidence and greater consensus among the $N$ rollouts.
 Consequently, the WBF algorithm merges these highly overlapping predictions into fewer, more unified bounding boxes.
 This suggests that as perceptual fidelity improves, the model naturally converges on the correct region, reducing the need for extensive ensemble de-duplication.
+Inspired by bottom-up visual search approaches in the literature, we provide a bottom-up SPARC test-time scaling analysis in Appendix~\ref{appendix:bottom-up} and further diagnostics over the WBF behavior in Appendix~\ref{appendix:wbf_diagnostics}.